 One of California's Last Frontiers

 Redding CA is the gateway to "Far Northern California", or "Upstate California" as some know it.
-You can see on the map, Redding is surrounded by mountains and is at the northern end of California’s Central Valley.
-Significant amounts of land in Northern California are within National Forests, National Recreation Areas, National Wilderness Areas, and State Parks.
-Be sure to visit Redding Places of Interest, it includes the destinations and scenery that many people love in this area.
-An abundance of local information can be found on the Links page.
+Redding is surrounded on three sides by mountains, located at the northern end of California’s Central Valley.
+Significant amounts of land in our portion of Northern California are within National Recreation Areas, National Wilderness Areas, National Forests, State Parks and State Forests.
+Be sure to visit Redding Places of Interest, it includes the destinations and scenery that many people love about this area.
+An abundance of local information can be found there, further down on this page, and on the Links page.

 Mt.
 Shasta and its 14,162 foot peak dominate the view, it's approximately an one hours drive to see it beauty up close.
 On your way up Interstate 5 from Redding California you would pass by Shasta Lake.
 Many people mistake this lake for a series of lakes because of its many "fingers" that stretch quite a distance.
 You would also pass by a turnoff to Lake Shasta Caverns which is an underground cavern system that is easily accessible by guided tour.